OntimizeWeb/docs/docs/components/layout/52-o-breadcrumb.md

     </o-form>
 ```
+{: .note }
->**Note** If the `form` attibute is not present, the text shown in the breadcrumb label will be the corresponding route item for the component where the breadcrumb is placed.
+> If the `form` attibute is not present, the text shown in the breadcrumb label will be the corresponding route item for the component where the breadcrumb is placed.